 This device was tested for typical body-worn operations with the back of the phone kept 0.39 inches (1cm) between the user's body and the back of the phone.
 To comply with FCC RF exposure requirements, a minimum separation distance of 0.39 inches (1cm) must be maintained between the user's body and the back of the phone.
 Any belt-clips, holsters, and similar accessories containing metallic components may not be used.
-Body-worn accessories that cannot maintain 0.39 inches (1cm) separation distance between the user's body and the back of the phone, and have not been tested for typical body-worn operations may not comply with FCC RF exposure limits and should be avoided.
+Body-worn accessories that cannot maintain 0.39 inches (1cm) separation distance between the user's body and the back of the phone kept of the phone.

+typical body-worn operations may not comply with FCC RF exposure limits and should be avoided.